Skip to main content

 Would you like to stay in government?
 Are you interested in pursuing a career at the Food and Drug Administration (FDA)?
 There are several ways you can get regulatory experience while at the NIH.

-The Interagency Oncology Task Force Fellowship program trains scientists in research and research-related regulatory review, policies, and regulations to develop a skillset that bridges the two disparate processes.
+Interagency Oncology Task Force (IOTF) Fellowship program trains scientists in research and research-related regulatory review, policies, and regulations to develop a skillset that bridges the two disparate processes.

 Careers Away from the Bench

 Interested in pursuing a career away from the bench?
-If you are unsure about the opportunities that are available, there are several programs that provide information and opportunities for networking with individuals in a variety of fields.
+If you are unsure about the available opportunities, there are several programs that provide information and opportunities for networking with individuals in a variety of fields.
 OITE also offers career counseling that can help guide you along this process, from identifying the best career for you to helping you negotiate your offer.
 To schedule an appointment, please visit the OITE Career Services page.

-This weekly workshop aims to help participants learn about the various career opportunities that lie outside of independent academic research.
-Given these may include unfamiliar roles outside of traditional bench science, we invite guest speakers from various science-based backgrounds to provide information and insight that will help inform decisions about potential future endeavors.
+NCI Science-Based Non-Academic Careers (SNAC) is a weekly workshop aims to help participants learn about the various career opportunities that lie outside of independent academic research.
+Given these may include unfamiliar roles outside of bench science, we invite guest speakers from various science-based backgrounds to provide information and insight that will help inform decisions about potential future endeavors.

-NIH offers a mechanism called a detail, in which you can explore non-bench careers in any government agency in areas such as science administration, science policy, science writing, and technology transfer.
+NIH Detail Assignments provides an opportunity to explore non-bench careers in any government agency in areas such as science administration, science policy, science writing, and technology transfer.
 A detail can be part-time or full-time, but you must have the full support of your PI, and an agreement between your PI and the hosting office, as your PI typically pays for your salary during this time.
 For additional information about obtaining a detail, please read “Details, Details, Details: Leaving the Bench, but Staying in Science” by Ben Porter.

 Many detail assignments arise informally, either through networking or informational interviews.
 However, there are several offices that routinely offer details and have information for specific opportunities readily available in the NIH Sourcebook.